scriptrdotio/howto/cron/unschedule_cron_job.md

 ## Unschedule a script from the code

 Scripts can be unscheduled using the native **unschedule()** function.
-All you need is pass it the handle obtained when scheduling he script (read more on [how to schedule the automatic the execution of a script](./create_cron_job.md).
+All you need is pass it the handle obtained when scheduling the script (read more on [how to schedule the automatic the execution of a script](./create_cron_job.md).

-In the example below, we assume that the handle was persisted in a document ("scheduled_script_handle") in the "handle" field.
+In the example below, we assume that we previously persisted the handle (returned by the **schedule()** function) in a document whose key we set to "scheduled_script_handle".
+We stored the handle into a field of the document (we name this field "handle").

 ```
 var document = require("document");